joseantonio1234/Technical-documentation-joseantonio1234-technical-documentation-jacebuche/desktop-support/README.md

 ---

 ## 🙋 About the Author
-Maintained by **Jose Antonio Acebuche**, technical support staff with hands-on experience in desktop support, parking systems, database handling, and hardware diagnostics.
+Maintained by **Jose Antonio Acebuche**, IT Specialist with hands-on experience in desktop support, parking systems, database handling, and hardware diagnostics.